5th September 2018

 Also at the Showgrounds on Sunday is the annual Ride Against Suicide, which is being run for the third consecutive year.
 Motorbike riders commence from three locations, Nuriootpa, Mannum and Two Wells, and come to the Showgrounds on the afternoon of the final Sunday of the Show.
 I will be participating on Sunday morning in the Onkaparinga Seaside Walk for Suicide Prevention, which will run from the Esplanade at Port Noarlunga South to Moana.
 I commend that event and many others that are commemorating this time of the year when many people come together to advocate awareness about the impacts of suicide and mental illness.

 Next Monday evening, in the company of the member for Narungga, I will be attending the showing of the film The Ripple Effect at the Maitland Town Hall, which will be conducted by the SOS Yorkes suicide prevention network.
-Also next week, Mates in Construction are holding an industry leaders' lunch, which I have been invited to speak at.
-I have had a long association with Mates in Construction and the work they do in the construction industry to prevent suicide in that sector.
+Also next week, MATES in Construction are holding an industry leaders’ lunch, at which I have been invited to speak.
+I have had a long association with MATES in Construction and the work they do in the construction industry to prevent suicide in that sector.

 All of the volunteers involved in the groups that are running these events are to be commended.
 I am delighted that so many people, including members of parliament from across the electoral divide, are right behind these efforts.
 It is very welcome and I look forward to seeing many people at all these events next week.